godotengine/godot-docs/classes/class_button.rst

 Description
 -----------

-Button is just the standard themed button: :ref:`image src="images/button_example.png"/<class_image src="images/button_example.png"/>` It can contain text and an icon, and will display them according to the current :ref:`Theme<class_theme>`.
+Button is the standard themed button.
+It can contain text and an icon, and will display them according to the current :ref:`Theme<class_theme>`.

 Member Function Description
 ---------------------------